ti-dev/Scrum-it/README.md

 Scrum-it
 ========

-Scrum-it is a digital Scrum Board developed by BSgroup Technology Innovation AG in Zürich (Switzerland).
+Scrum-it is a digital Scrum Board developed by ti&m AG in Zurich (Switzerland).

 It can be used to organize the Scrum process and manage projects, team members, sprints, userstories and tasks.